-For these users, every tenant will get base request capacity per tenant which can only be used by these users and not by users with standard licenses.
+For these users, every tenant will get base request capacity per tenant that can only be used by these users and not by users with standard licenses.

-This base request capacity would be based on the type of subscription and would be as follows:
+This base request capacity is based on the type of subscription, as follows:

 If a tenant has at least one Microsoft Power Apps or Power Automate subscription, they will get 25,000 requests per 24 hours.

-If a tenant has multiple type of subscriptions, their base request capacity would be max of two subscriptions.
-For example, if a customer has both Dynamics 365 Customer Service and Power Apps per user subscription, their base request capacity would be 100,000 Requests per 24 hours.
+If a tenant has multiple types of subscriptions, their base request capacity will use the subscription with the larger number of requests.
+For example, if a customer has both Dynamics 365 Customer Service (100,000 requests) and Power Apps per user (25,000 requests) subscriptions, their base request capacity will be 100,000 requests per 24 hours.

-Base Request Capacity would be at tenant level and can only be used by non-licensed users, application users and users which has free ($0) licenses.
+Base request capacity is defined at the tenant level and can only be used by non-licensed users, application users, and users who have free ($0) licenses.

-Once the Base Request capacity is exhausted, customers can increase this capacity by purchasing Power Apps and Power Automate capacity add-on.
+After base request capacity is exhausted, customers can increase this capacity by purchasing a Power Apps and Power Automate capacity add-on.

 Service protection limits currently applicable